Wheaton Precious Metals Corp. (WPM) Shares Soar Above 1-Year High

 Sponsored

-The average price recommended by analysts for Wheaton Precious Metals Corp.
-(WPM) is $53.71, which is $4.56 above the current market price.
-The public float for WPM is 450.01M and currently, short sellers hold a 3.08% of that float.
-On April 21, 2023, WPM’s average trading volume was 2.52M shares.
+The average price predicted for Wheaton Precious Metals Corp.
+(WPM) by analysts is $54.03, which is $5.22 above the current market price.
+The public float for WPM is 450.01M, and at present, short sellers hold a 3.08% of that float.
+On April 26, 2023, the average trading volume of WPM was 2.49M shares.

 WPM’s Market Performance

 The stock of Wheaton Precious Metals Corp.
-(WPM) has seen a -5.48% decrease in the past week, with a 9.59% rise in the past month, and a 9.81% gain in the past quarter.
-The volatility ratio for the week is 2.42%, and the volatility levels for the past 30 days are at 2.46% for WPM.
-The simple moving average for the past 20 days is 0.89% for WPM’s stock, with a 29.03% simple moving average for the past 200 days.
+(WPM) has seen a -0.94% decrease in the past week, with a 5.31% rise in the past month, and a 8.38% gain in the past quarter.
+The volatility ratio for the week is 1.94%, and the volatility levels for the past 30 days are at 2.32% for WPM.
+The simple moving average for the last 20 days is 0.41% for WPM stock, with a simple moving average of 28.79% for the last 200 days.

 Analysts’ Opinion of WPM